AntonMu/TrainYourOwnYOLO/README.md

 source activate EQanalytics
 ```
  -->
 Next, install all required packages.
-If you are running TrainYourOwnYOLO on a machine with GPU (and CUDA drivers installed) run:
+If you are running TrainYourOwnYOLO on a machine with GPU with CUDA drivers installed run:

 ```
 pip3 install -r requirements.txt